 The younger generation

 The gap between Sie and du used to be bigger in the past than it is today.
 This signifies that somebody speaks to you casually on the street.
 Mainly our younger generation seems to use du rather than Sie when talking to someone.
 They don’t like the use of the distant, impersonal language which some older people stand by.
 Perhaps there may arrive a time where the use of Sie will slowly fade away.

-In the end Sie and du are just different sides of the same coin, very alike yet different in meaning.
+All in all, it is safe to say that Sie and du are different sides of the same coin, very alike yet different in meaning.